bideptart/9278_team/README.md

 A marketing site for an **AI voice receptionist** product, built in **React (Vite + React Router)**.
 The AI receptionist answers calls 24/7, books appointments, qualifies leads, and sounds human.
-The concept is inspired by services like 9278.ai; all copy here is original.

 ## Run it
 ```sh